Field Guide / advanced

 When a layout overflows for no obvious reason, the browser is often protecting content from becoming smaller than its intrinsic minimum.
-That protection is useful, but it surprises developers who expect 1fr or width: 100% to always mean “fit the available space.”
+That protection is useful, but it surprises developers who expect 1fr, width: 100%, or flex: 1 to always mean “fit the available space.”

 Intrinsic sizing is the browser asking: how large would this content like to be if nobody constrained it?